Riimu/php-cs-fixer-config/README.md

 # Riimu's PHP Coding Standards Fixer Config #

 Most of my projects use a very consistent set of coding standards rules and project hierarchy.
-Rather than copying the same `.php_cs` file across different projects and then trying to figure out which project had the latest copy, I've created this composer package as a way to include the same set of rules into every project via composer.
+Rather than copying the same [PHP Coding Standards Fixer] config file `.php_cs` file across different projects and then trying to figure out which project had the latest copy, I've created this composer package as a way to include the same set of rules into every project via composer.

-These standards are based on the community's best practices and PSR standards in addition to what I personnally consider good taste.
+These standards are based on the community's best practices and PSR standards in addition to what I personally consider to be good taste.
 You may freely use this configuration if you want, but do note that it may change and evolve as time passes since I reserve the right to change my mind.

 [![Travis](https://img.shields.io/travis/Riimu/php-cs-fixer-config.svg?style=flat-square)](https://travis-ci.org/Riimu/php-cs-fixer-config)
 [![Packagist](https://img.shields.io/packagist/v/riimu/php-cs-fixer-config.svg?style=flat-square)](https://packagist.org/packages/riimu/php-cs-fixer-config)